lost-an/easyScroll/README.md

-## if you want to scroll something use it
+## if you want to scroll some elements , use it

 #### HTML:
 ``` html